shivams65/shivams65/README.md

 # Hello, Folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px" />

 Welcome to my GitHub profile!
-I'm Shivam Sharma, a passionate DevOps Engineer🖥 with a keen interest in automating infrastructure🏗, streamlining development workflows♾, and ensuring smooth deployment pipelines🚀⚙🖥😎.
+I'm Shivam Sharma, a DevSecOps Engineer🖥 passionate about building 🔒 secure and resilient software systems.
+With expertise in ☁️ cloud-native technologies and a focus on automating infrastructure🏗, , streamlining development workflows♾, and ensuring smooth deployment pipelines with security practices.🚀⚙🖥😎

+🔒 Security is my top priority.

+☁️ Leveraging Azure DevOps and GitHub Actions, I automate build, test, and deployment processes, enabling teams to deliver high-quality software rapidly and reliably.
+Continuous Integration and Continuous Deployment (CI/CD) pipelines are my bread and butter.

+🛡️ I specialize in implementing security controls, such as Azure Security Center, Azure Key Vault, and Azure Policy, to protect cloud environments from threats and vulnerabilities.
+I conduct regular security assessments and audits to ensure compliance with industry standards and regulations.

+🚀 Passionate about collaboration and knowledge sharing, I actively contribute to open-source projects on GitHub and engage with the developer community through workshops, meetups, and online forums.

+Let's connect and build secure, scalable, and resilient cloud solutions together!
+Feel free to reach out for collaboration opportunities or just to geek out about all things Azure and DevSecOps. 🚀

 ## About Me